Frequently asked questions about asthma

 There are many things you can do to prevent worsening of your asthma and an asthma attack.
 Some of the most important are:

 - Minimise asthma triggers.
 People with asthma can take an active role in controlling their condition by identifying what triggers their asthma attacks and taking steps to minimise these triggers at home, work or school.
 For example, if cats and dogs trigger your asthma, then not having a cat or dog or minimising exposure to them will help to reduce the frequency and severity of your asthma attacks.
 If there is a situation where you cannot avoid the trigger, taking appropriate medication beforehand, which has been prescribed by your doctor, can help prevent symptoms.

 - Take your asthma medication.
 Many people with chronic asthma take medication (usually an inhaled corticosteroid) that decreases and prevents inflammation of the airways.
 Studies show that taking these medications on a daily basis decreases your risk of having asthma attacks.
 If your doctor recommends you have a daily asthma medication, it is important that you take it as prescribed and do not miss a dose.

 2. How can I discover my allergies?

-If you suspect that you have allergies which trigger your asthma, speak to your doctor and he or she may refer you to a specialist who can help identify your allergies.
+If you suspect that you have allergies that trigger your asthma, speak to your doctor and he or she may refer you to a specialist who can help identify your allergies.

 3. My asthma worsens whenever I take pain relief.
 Why?

 One possibility is that you are sensitive to aspirin and non-steroidal anti-inflammatory drugs ( NSAIDs), such as ibuprofen.
 You should seek medical advice to discuss this.
-This can be a serious asthma trigger and you may be advised to avoid these medicines.
+This can be a serious asthma trigger and you may be advised to avoid these drugs.

 4. What are the side effects of my bronchodilator medication?

 Side effects of bronchodilators are:

 5. Can asthma medications affect my baby if I am pregnant?